Table of Contents

 If you choose to take the professional path, there are a few steps that you can take to be best prepared for when your operator arrives to begin treatment.

-Always ask before doing anything you’re uncertain about.
+Always ask your exterminator before doing anything you’re uncertain about.

 Some PCOs prefer you leave your home as-is to prevent the scattering of bed bugs into deeper areas of you home.

-Others will require that you clear clutter and take some light initial steps such as vacuuming and moving furniture, much like the first steps of getting rid of bed bugs yourself.
+Others will ask that you clear clutter and take some easy initial steps such as vacuuming and moving furniture, much like the first steps we discuss in how to get rid of bed bugs yourself.

-In the case of infestations caught early on, moderate levels of preparation can be valuable.
-Clutter and various objects found beneath beds or on the floor should be cleared and processed through a dryer.
+In the case of infestations caught early on, moderate levels of preparation can be great.
+Your exterminator may recommend clearing clutter beneath beds and on the floor.

-For larger items like cushions and chairs, you should discuss treatment options with your PCO if you don’t have a bed bug heater.
+For larger items like cushions and chairs, you discuss options with your PCO if you don’t have a bed bug heater.

-In the case of advanced infestations, preparations are symbolic.
-Bugs dispersed deep and throughout a large area are very difficult to deal with, even by professional standards.
+In the case of advanced infestations, preparations won’t honestly do much.
+Bugs dispersed deep and throughout a large area are very difficult to deal with, even by professional.

 In many cases, you’ll probably have to continue living in your home during treatment.

-Without a food source, bed bugs will remain in hiding and will consequently avoid the traps you and your PCO have set for them.
+Without a food source, bed bugs will remain in hiding and will avoid the traps you and your PCO have set for them as a consequence.

 Throughout the process, a homeowner’s cooperation between treatments will be required for guarantees to be honored.